09u2h4n/PyRequester/README.md

 ## Conclusion 🎉

-PyRequester is a handy Python library for viewing web pages and making HTTP requests.
+PyWebWrench is a handy Python library for viewing web pages and making HTTP requests.
 You can open, control, and send requests to web pages using the specified browsers.
-For more information about usage and functionality, you can explore the source code of PyRequester. 🔍
+For more information about usage and functionality, you can explore the source code of PyWebWrench. 🔍

 Feel free to contribute or report issues! 🙌